-Three of the top schools for industrial engineering include the University of Michigan in Ann Arbor, the Georgia Institute of Technology and Stanford University, all of which received high rankings from U.S. News & World Report.
-Each of the three schools offers a bachelor's, master's and doctoral degree in industrial engineering or a closely related field of study.
+Industrial engineering programs can be found at the undergraduate and graduate levels at many high-ranking institutions, all of which prepare students for professional work in the field.
+Four of the top schools for industrial engineering include the University of Michigan in Ann Arbor, the Georgia Institute of Technology, Auburn University, and Stanford University, all of which received high rankings from U.S. News & World Report.
+Each of the schools offers a bachelor's, master's, and doctoral degree in industrial engineering or a closely related field of study.

-The University of Michigan in Ann Arbor ranked second among public institutions offering degrees in industrial engineering in 2014 according to U.S. News & World Report.
-The university's Department of Industrial and Operations Engineering offers a Bachelor of Science (B.S.) and Master of Science (M.S.) in Industrial and Operations Engineering (IOE).
-Students can also pursue a Master of Science in Engineering (MSE) and Doctor of Philosophy (Ph.D.) in IOE.
-An honors program in engineering leadership and a combined bachelor's/master's degree program known as Sequential Graduate Undergraduate Studies (SGUS) are also offered.
+The University of Michigan in Ann Arbor ranked second for its undergraduate industrial engineering program in 2017, according to U.S. News & World Report.
+The university's Department of Industrial and Operations Engineering offers a Bachelor of Science (B.S.) and Master of Science (M.S.) in Industrial and Operations Engineering.
+Students can also pursue a Master of Science in Engineering and a Doctor of Philosophy (Ph.D.) in Industrial Operations Engineering.
+An honors program in engineering leadership and a combined bachelor's/master's degree program, known as Sequential Graduate Undergraduate Studies, are also offered.

-The H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech ranked first in the nation by U.S. News & World Report in 2014; the institute also placed 36th among national universities for 2014.
-At the school, students can pursue a B.S. in Industrial Engineering in one of the following five specializations: general studies in industrial engineering, quality and statistics, economic decision analysis, operations research and supply chain engineering.
+The H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech was ranked first for its undergraduate industrial engineering program by U.S. News & World Report in 2017.
+The institute also placed 34th among national universities for 2017.
+At the school, students can pursue a B.S. in Industrial Engineering in one of the following five specializations: general studies in industrial engineering, quality and statistics, economic decision analysis, operations research, and supply chain engineering.
 Graduate programs lead to an M.S. and a Ph.D. in Industrial Engineering.
 Additional programs include a dual master's degree program offered in cooperation with the National University of Singapore.

-At Stanford University, students can pursue studies in industrial engineering through the Department of Management Science and Engineering, which tied for fifth place in 2015, as designated by U.S. News & World Report.
-The university also placed fifth on USN&WR's list of national universities for 2014.
-The department takes a multidisciplinary approach to the study of industrial engineering and offers a B.S., M.S. and Ph.D. in Management Science and Engineering.
-Departmental emphasis is on research, which may include topics in production and operations management, decision and risk analysis or system modeling and optimization.
+At Stanford University, students can pursue studies in industrial engineering through the Department of Management Science and Engineering.
+The university placed fifth among national universities on U.S. News and World Report's list for 2017.
+The department takes a multidisciplinary approach to the study of industrial engineering and offers a B.S., M.S., and Ph.D. in Management Science and Engineering.
+Departmental emphasis is on research, which may include topics in production and operations management, decision and risk analysis, or system modeling and optimization.